Sunday, June 27, 2010

 B: As if it wasn’t gay enough basically calling a song Golden Shower, it then drips with ‘secrets communs’ and ‘regards échangés’.
 Very romantic though, in every sense of the word.

 A: If this was sung by a woman, or by a man who didn’t sound like one, I’m sure I’d find it far less annoying.
 There’s something about Mr von der Heide’s voice that simply makes me not want to listen to all three minutes of it, despite the song holding its own.
-The triangular balalayka thing is a nifty inclusion, albeit one that would prove to get them nowhere with the audience it was presumably meant to speak to.
-(By then it was only the gays and the ’80s tragics still watching.)
+The triangular balalayka thing is a nifty inclusion.

-V: Utterly Swiss.
-The hair and fashion are from another era altogether, but then so’s the song.
-I don’t really get why the backing vocalists are there, since our Michael sings over the top of them virtually every opportunity he gets.
+V: Albeit one that got them nowhere with the audience it was presumably meant to speak to.
+Because this is all just so utterly Swiss.
+The hair and fashion are from another era, and so’s the song.
+I don’t really get why the backing vocalists are there, since Michael sings over the top of them virtually every opportunity he gets.
 They only come into their own at the end.

 23 Sweden